-When it comes to making your own DIY face mask for acne, there are countless options.
-Sure, it can be fun to feel like a chemist in your kitchen, throwing together every ingredient from cinnamon to apple cider vinegar, but which face masks really help?
-And how do you know which DIY face mask for acne is right for you?
-We’ve compiled all of the best DIY acne face mask for acne recipes and sorted them into four categories based on skin type: sensitive, dry, oily, and combination.
+When it comes to making your own DIY mask for acne, there are countless options.
+But which face masks really help?
+And how do you know which one is right for you?

-DIY Face Mask for Acne: Sensitive Skin
+DIY Acne Face Mask: Sensitive Skin

 Honey & Lavender Oil Mask

-1 tablespoon of raw honey
+- 1 tablespoon of raw honey

-3 drops of lavender oil
+- 3 drops of lavender oil

-DIY Face Mask for Acne: Dry Skin
+DIY Acne Face Mask: Dry Skin

 Aloe Vera & Green Tea Mask

-1 tablespoon aloe vera
+- 1 tablespoon aloe vera

-DIY Face Mask for Acne: Oily Skin
+DIY Mask for Acne: Oily Skin

 Honey & Lemon Juice Face Mask

-1 tablespoon of raw honey
+- 1 tablespoon of raw honey

-Juice from ½ of a freshly squeezed lemon
+- Juice from ½ of a freshly squeezed lemon

 DIY Face Mask for Acne: Combination Skin